You indicated that you’d like to search for and connect with fellow Rotarians and Rotaractors on a secure Rotary network. Now you can.

 This fix will make navigating the website easier, but remember to sign out if you are using public computers.

 In other news, we ran into some issues with notifications so they won’t be live for 1 or 2 more weeks.
 But stay tuned because I’ll be sure to let you know as soon as notifications are up and running!

 Our web metrics tell us that Club Finder is one of the most utilized tools on Rotary.org, which is why we are happy to showcase the added functionality of being able to search based on current location.

 No matter where you are, at home or on the go, you will be able to find Rotary or Rotaract Clubs near you.
 What parts of the site do you use most often?

-When you start a new discussion you add a title and the first post.
-Now the first post displays just like all subsequent posts: to the right of the title, with the author’s name, and the date and time it was posted.
+When you start a new discussion, you add a title and the first post.
+Going forward, the first post displays just like all subsequent posts: to the right of the title, with the author’s name, and the date and time it was posted.

-Check out these discussions about service projects!
+Check out these discussions about service projects.